 But not the medical kind.
 I got my Ph.D from Northwestern University and then went on to complete my Postdoctoral training at the Center on Media and Human Development.
 I spent a lot of time with kids trying to figure out why they are so weird and brilliant, but I spent a lot of time talking to parents and educators.
 My experiences with them motivated me to start this blog to share what I know about children’s brains and what adults can do to help.

-YAS STEM QUEEN.
-I studied how preschool children learn science, technology, engineering, and math (STEM) concepts from media.
-As a postdoc, I was frequently referred to as the STEM queen of our research lab.
-As resident STEM queen, I studied topics like parent confidence in engaging their children in STEM learning and children’s learning from coding apps.
+As a post doc, I studied how preschool children learn science, technology, engineering, and math (STEM) concepts from media.
+My colleagues frequently referred to as the STEM queen of our research lab.
+As resident STEM queen, I studied topics like parent confidence in engaging their children in STEM learning and how children learn from coding apps (you can read some of my publications here).
 I’m now a researcher at Age of Learning, Inc., which creates educational technology products for children.

 Lover of Oatmeal

 Beyond my interest in kiddos and how they learn, I also love breakfast.
-You can usually find me taking a picture of my oatmeal or trying out a new chia seed pudding recipe.
+You can usually find me taking a picture of my oatmeal or trying out a new chia seed pudding recipe (Follow me on Instagram @bowlfullofoats).
 Otherwise, I enjoy reading, listening to true crime podcasts and adventuring in Southern California with my husband.